QuestForTetris/tetris-writeup/NewerCompilerLanguage.md

 ## Types

 This language has both ints and bools, and arrays are yet to be implemented completely.

-(todo examples)
+Whatever the type, the only literals one may use are numbers.

+`int integerA = 5` declares an integer called `integerA` with a value of 5.

+`bool booleanA = 1` declares a boolean called `booleanA` with a truthy value.

+## Whitespace

+This language uses Python-like indenting, meaning whitespace is important.
+They represent blocks and are used in control flow.

 ## Control Flow

-This language has if statements, while loops and for loops.
+Every full program has a `main` subroutine that acts just like the `main()` function in C-like languages.
+From `main`, variables can be declared, other subroutines can be called and if statements, while loops and for loops can be used.

 (todo examples)